linroger/FinanceCompendium/VII. Corporate Finance/Financial Statements/Analysis/Analysis of Financial Statements.md

 |Schedule<br>14D-1|Filing for a tender offer by someone other<br>than the issuer such that the filer's beneficial<br>ownership is more than 5\% of a class of<br>registered stock.|Report of an offer to buy shares<br>including information on the identity<br>of the acquiring party, the source and<br>amount of funds used to make the<br>purchase, the purpose of the purchase,<br>and the terms of the offer.|
 |aThere are different types of proxy: preliminary, confidential, and definitive.
 The most common is<br>the definitive proxy, generally indicated with the abbreviation DEF (e.g., DEF 14A).|aThere are different types of proxy: preliminary, confidential, and definitive.
 The most common is<br>the definitive proxy, generally indicated with the abbreviation DEF (e.g., DEF 14A).|aThere are different types of proxy: preliminary, confidential, and definitive.
 The most common is<br>the definitive proxy, generally indicated with the abbreviation DEF (e.g., DEF 14A).|

 The SEC, by law, has the authority to specify accounting principles for corporations under its jurisdiction.
 The SEC has largely delegated this responsibility to the Financial Accounting Standards Board (FASB).
-While recognizing the FASB Accounting Standards Codification as authoritative, the SEC also issues accounting rules, often dealing with supplementary disclosures  8
+While recognizing the FASB Accounting Standards Codification as authoritative, the SEC also issues accounting rules, often dealing with supplementary disclosures.

-Therefore, the financial information provided in the company's

-10-K filing is more comprehensive than that provided in its annual report provided to shareholders.
+Therefore, the financial information provided in the company's 10-K filing is more comprehensive than that provided in its annual report provided to shareholders.

 ### Form 10-K